Elk Size Comparison: The Biggest Deer?

 Elk are one of the largest species of deer.

-The largest elk species is the Roosevelt elk, which can be found right here in the United States.
-Mature bulls (that’s what male elks are called) can weigh as much as 1200 pounds on average and can stand over 5 and a half feet tall at the shoulders.
-That’s taller than many people and doesn’t even include their impressive antlers!
+The largest elk subspecies by body size, the Roosevelt elk, can be found right here in the United States.
+Mature bulls (that’s what male elks are called) can weigh as much as 1,200 pounds on average and can stand over 5 feet tall at the shoulder.
+That’s taller than most people and doesn’t even include their impressive antlers.

-The Alashan wapiti is the smallest elk alive, although there isn’t much research on them as of now.
-These elk live in remote regions of China.
-Also, while Alashan wapiti are the smallest subspecies of elk, they’re certainly still much bigger than most other species of deer!
+The Alashan wapiti is the smallest Asian elk, although there isn’t much research on this subspecies as of now.
+These elk live in remote regions of China and Mongolia.
+Also, while Alashan wapiti are considered small for elk, they’re certainly still much bigger than most other species of deer.

 When it comes to animals in the deer family, people are usually surprised by just how big they are.
 While moose are usually the most surprisingly sized Cervidae (that’s the scientific name for the deer family), elk are larger in life too!